chksum-rs/lib/.cargo/README.md

 ## Usage

-Use the `chksum` function with the desired algorithm to calcualate digest of file, directory and so on.
+Use the `chksum` function with the desired algorithm to calculate digest of file, directory and so on.

 ```rust
 use chksum::{chksum, SHA2_256};